For more info, questions, or to seek immediate Hospice care, please call:321.434.1744

 What is Hospice Care?

-The term "hospice" originated in the Middle Ages and at that time referred to a place for travelers or strangers to stop for solace and refreshment before continuing on their journey.
-Today, "hospice care" is more commonly known as providing care for terminally-ill patients and their families.
+The term "Hospice" originated in the Middle Ages and referred to a place for travelers or strangers to stop for solace and refreshment before continuing on their journey.
+Today, "Hospice care" is more commonly known as providing care for terminally-ill patients and their families.

 For admission into Hospice of Health First, the following are required:

 Hospice services are covered by Medicaid, Medicare, most private insurance plans, and/or other managed care systems.
-While some Hospice providers won't admit patients who do not have insurance coverage for Hospice Care, Hospice of Health First is a not-for-profit organization and will never turn away anyone who cannot afford to pay.
+While some Hospice providers won't admit patients who do not have insurance coverage for Hospice care, Hospice of Health First is a not-for-profit organization and will never turn away anyone who cannot afford to pay.

 "Prior to my mother's cancer, we had no real knowledge about Hospice.
 I cannot thank the wonderful, caring, efficient staff enough."

 "The staff at the William Childs Hospice House did an exceptional job of not only helping my wife, but making sure the family was comfortable during this time."